Reading time: 12 min.

 However, when your scalp doesn’t produce enough sebum, the natural oil in your hair is stripped off by overuse of hair products with harsh chemicals, or your scalp is suffering from common scalp problems, and it can become too dry.

-A healthy, well-moisturised scalp should be skin-coloured and look clean and smooth.
+A healthy, well-moisturised scalp should match the colour of the rest of your skin and look clean and smooth.
 You should experience no discomfort while touching it and no scalp tenderness when you move your hair.

 Similar to dandruff, seborrheic dermatitis is a yeast infection caused by the fungus Malassezia.
-Paradoxically, this fungus thrives on an oily scalp.
+While this fungus thrives on an oily scalp, it can eventually cause dryness.

 Main symptoms: Once it has set in, it causes scaling and flaking of the scalp, irritation and inflammation, which can lead to scalp dryness [3][4].

 Treatment options: Antifungal medications, such as ketoconazole, zinc pyrithione, coal tar and even natural remedies, such as tea tree oil, can improve its symptoms.
-However, once you have it, it is likely to flare up again over time.
+However, once you have seborrheic dermatitis, it is likely to flare up again over time.

 Atopic dermatitis (also known as eczema) is a generally inherited condition which occurs in people with sensitive skin.